 Publications: Mihlbachler, Matthew C., Beatty, Brian L., Caldera-Siu, Angela, Chan, Doris, and Lee, Richard, 2012.
 Error rates and observer bias in dental microwear analysis using light microscopy.
 Palaeontologia Electronica Vol. 15, Issue 1;12A,22p;

-NYIT undergraduates will be involved in one of several projects that are ongoing in the lab that relate to anatomical (cellular and synaptic) changes that take place in the brain during development as well as Parkinson's disease.
+Anatomical changes in brain during development and in Parkinson’s Disease: NYIT undergraduates will be involved in one of several projects that are ongoing in the lab that relate to anatomical (cellular and synaptic) changes that take place in the brain during development as well as Parkinson's disease.
 These studies employ anatomical methods such as immunohistochemistry in order to visualize unique neuronal types and their synaptic connections.
-Transgenic mice with fluorescent neurons are used as an additional tool to visual cells and circuits.
+Transgenic mice with fluorescent neurons are used as an additional tool to visualize cells and circuits.
 Finally, mice with brain malformations or genetic mutation are used as models of neurodevelopmental and neurodegenerative disorders.

 Publications: Lipoff DM, Bhambri A, Fokas GJ, Sharma S, Gabel LA, Brumberg JC, Richfield EK, Ramos RL.
 Neocortical molecular layer heterotopia in substrains of C57BL/6 and C57BL/10 mice.
 Brain Res.
 2011 May 19;1391:36-43.